tkestack/tke/docs/devel/components.md

 # TKEStack Components

 [`/cmd`](../../cmd) directory includes every TKEStack components and is where all binaries and container images are built.
-For detail about how to launch the TKEStack cluster see the guide [here](running-locally.md).
+For detail about how to launch the TKEStack cluster locally see the guide [here](running-locally.md).

 ## Overview